MaineDSA/zillow_scraper/README.md

 1. Run the script:

     ```shell
-    python src/main.py
+    python -m src.main
     ```

-The script will open a Chrome window, scrape data from the Zillow clone, and submit each entry into your form.
+The script will open a Chrome window, scrape data from each page of the Zillow clone, and submit each entry into your form.